One Pot Chicken Alfredo: Weeknight Dinner Savior

 If the sauce gets too thick and gluggy, add a splash of hot water.
 If the pasta is still not tender enough for your liking, add ¼ to ½ cup of hot water and keep cooking.

-It’s best to use freshly grated (not shredded) parmesan.
-Pre-shredded cheeses tend to be coated with anti-caking agents that prevent them from becoming smooth and melty.
+It’s best to use freshly grated (not shredded) Parmesan.
+Pre-shredded cheeses are often coated with anti-caking agents that prevent them from becoming smooth and melty.

 Chicken alfredo pasta in a pot.